nodejs/node/doc/guides/contributing/pull-requests.md

 project are able to respond.

 For non-trivial changes, Pull Requests must be left open for at least 48 hours.
-In most cases, when the PR is relatively small and focused on a narrow set of changes, that will provide more than enough time to adequately review.
-Sometimes changes take far longer to review, or need more specialized review from subject matter experts.
+Sometimes changes take far longer to review, or need more specialized review from subject-matter experts.
 When in doubt, do not rush.

 Trivial changes, typically limited to small formatting changes or fixes to documentation, may be landed within the minimum 48 hour window.